Housing Policies

 A list of camera locations may be available by written request to the Director of Housing Services or his/her designee.

-All residential areas within the university housing system including Fairfax Apartments and Webster Hall are smoke-free living environments.
+All university residence halls, including Fairfax Apartments, are smoke-free living environments.
 This policy prohibits the smoking of tobacco or any other substance in residential areas.
 In accordance with Housing Services policies, residents must also abide by policies prohibiting the use of any open flame for any reason, including but not limited to the burning of candles, incense, etc. This designation not only includes the actual residents of the area, but also extends to their guests.
 As such residents will be responsible for ensuring that any violation of this policy will be reported to the proper authorities and any violations of this policy will be appropriately enforced.
-The Smoke-free Living Policy was developed through the efforts of students, faculty and staff to assist residents and their guests to maintain a residential environment, which minimizes their exposure to second hand smoke and its impact on the health of others.

 Unauthorized sales and/or solicitation are expressly prohibited in any residence area.
 "Solicitation" is defined to mean any effort to ask for donations or contributions of money, goods or services.
 "Sales" are defined to mean any activity of offering a product or service in exchange for money, goods or other services.
-In exceptional cases, an individual or group seeking permission to be in the residential areas for the purpose of soliciting or selling must receive written authorization from the Director of Housing Services or his/her designee.
+In exceptional cases, an individual or group seeking permission to be in the residential areas for the purpose of soliciting or selling must receive written authorization from the Director of Residential Education or Housing Services or their designee.
 In most cases, those recognized groups or individuals that receive permission to be in the residence halls will be restricted to tables reserved for such purposes in public areas or lobbies.

 Swimming pools, hot tubs, and any other item containing large amounts of water are prohibited because of the hazards associated with drowning, electrocution, water damage and the weight of large volumes of water.
 Because we cannot guarantee that all necessary safety precautions will be taken, students are not permitted to have or use items such as swimming pools, hot tubs, dunk tanks, or slip n slides in or around residential buildings.
 Reducing the size of the pool or tank does not remove the hazard.